 Eat, Drink and Be Merry: Food is a big part of the festive period and definitely a time to indulge naughtily.
 There are lots of treats that adults and children alike will tuck into such as honey and mustard sausages, smoked salmon, cream cheese open sandwiches, marinated chicken drumsticks and cheese straws.
 Mini jacket potatoes (using new potatoes) can either have a crème fraiche and caviar topping for adults or a cheese topping for the children.
 Nigella Lawson’s quesadillas go down a treat with all ages and you can prepare them earlier in the day for minimum stress.

 Bowls of Celebrations and sweets around the room should keep those with a sweet tooth happy.
 If you are having a sit down meal a chocolate roulade is popular with all.
 Plus you can make the chocolate part of it in advance and freeze till you need it.

 Mulled wine on arrival will warm up your guests and children won’t feel left out if you serve either Mulled Apple Juice or some hot chocolate.
 Bowls of punch with a non alcoholic version too should keep everyone satisfied.

-Resolve to play a couple of children’s games – check out our Top Ten Christmas Games.
+Resolve to play a couple of children’s games.
 Why not fill a Snowman or Christmas tree piñata with little Christmas goodies for an exciting activity too?
 Fingers crossed that after a few games the children will run off and entertain themselves.
 For smaller children a showing of Polar Express might give parents some uninterrupted party time.